The Mermaid Parade FAQ

 Are there winners in each category and where is this announced?

 Yes, our esteemed judges determine who the winners are in each category.
-Winners will be anounced at a site to be determined.
+Winners will be announced on our website, the following week.

 What's up with the Mermaid Parade Ball (the official after party of the parade)?
 Where is it?